 Abundance and spatial distribution of Kokanee was not assessed using HBMs due to extremely variable data that prevented models from converging.
 In most years, Kokanee catches were higher at sites that included confluences of major tributaries or were immediately downstream of tributaries (Moses Creek, Scales Creek, Jordan River; Appendix D, Table D2).
 Schools of Kokanee were also observed near the Trans-Canada Highway bridge in all years.
-Kokanee are in the study area primarily during the fall season for spawning; for that reason, densities are higher near tributaries (either spawning at the creek mouths or migrating into the creeks to spawn).
+Kokanee are in the study area primarily during the fall for spawning; for that reason, densities are higher near tributaries (either spawning at the creek mouths or migrating into the creeks to spawn).
 In most years, distribution was patchy, with large numbers of fish observed in small areas, reflecting schooling behavior of pre-spawning Kokanee.
-In 2017, numerous Kokanee were observed in all sites during the fall study period, which reflects the high abundance of Kokanee in the area based on spawner counts.
-In addition to adult Kokanee, small number of young-of-the-year (YOY) Kokanee are occasionally captured during this program (e.g., seven YOY in 2017).
+In addition to adult Kokanee, small number of age-0 Kokanee are occasionally captured during this program (e.g., seven in 2017 and one in 2018).

 The flow regime is not expected to have a significant effect on the abundance of Kokanee in the study area, which is likely determined more by conditions in ALR.
-However, the flow regime could have minor effects on Kokanee spawning in the mainstem and habitat suitability for YOY.
-The MCR study area is not known as a significant spawning area for Kokanee, but spawning has been observed in some locations including near the Trans-Canada Highway bridge.
+However, the flow regime could have minor effects on Kokanee spawning in the mainstem and habitat suitability for age-0 Kokanee.
+The MCR study area is not known as a significant spawning area for Kokanee, but spawning has been observed in some locations including near the

+Trans-Canada Highway bridge.
 Both the minimum flow and the increase in maximum discharge associated with the new flow regime could affect spawning success and site selection because of changes to the amount of substrate dewatering, and effects on water depth and velocity near redds.
-Changes in water velocity and depth associated with the flow regime change would also affect habitat suitability and survival for YOY Kokanee.
-Assessing these of effects is beyond the scope of this monitoring program and we speculate that they are unlikely to have a large effect of the overall abundance of Kokanee, because the main-stem is not known to be an important spawning or rearing area.
+Changes in water velocity and depth associated with the flow regime change would also affect habitat suitability and survival for age-0 Kokanee.
+Assessing these effects is beyond the scope of this monitoring program and we speculate that they are unlikely to have a large effect of the overall abundance of Kokanee, because the main-stem is not known to be an important spawning or rearing area.

 There was no significant difference in the distribution of adult Mountain Whitefish before and after the flow regime change.
+In the last three years (2016 to 2018), distribution was further upstream than most previous years, with an estimated effect size of 6% in 2018.
 Adult Mountain Whitefish were most common from Site 232.6-R (upstream of the Jordan River confluence) to Big Eddy Bridge (Site 227.2-R).
 Habitat in this portion of the study area is dominated by shallow water depths, high water velocities, and small substrate (i.e., gravel and cobble) and may serve as a holding area for this species prior to spawning.
 Mountain Whitefish spawning has not been documented in the MCR; however, field crews have noted both gravid and ripe Mountain Whitefish during surveys.
-Mountain Whitefish densities were noticeably lower on the left bank (i.e., between the Revelstoke Golf Course and the Rock Groyne).
+Mountain Whitefish densities were noticeably lower on the left bank (i.e., between the Revelstoke Golf Course and the rock groyne).
 Habitat in this area is typified by high water velocities, high water depths, and rip-rap or large substrate banks.
 Site 227.2-R (Salmon Rocks) has similar habitat characteristics and also had low adult Mountain Whitefish densities.
 Habitat preferences inferred from these observations generally agree with studies from other areas in western Canada, as Mountain Whitefish are typically found in areas with moderate to high flows, large gravels or cobbles, and shallow depths (Ford et al. 1995, McPhail 2007, Golder 2012).